 WELCOME to the Center for Innovation through Visualization and Simulation (CIVS) website.
-CIVS is located at the Calumet Campus of Purdue University Northwest in Hammond, Indiana.
+CIVS is located at the Hammond Campus of Purdue University Northwest.

-CIVS is a multidisciplinary center that combines advanced simulation techniques with 3-D visualization and virtual reality technologies.
-CIVS has been globally recognized by its integrated and application-driven approaches through the state-of-the-art simulation and virtual reality visualization technologies for providing innovative solutions to solve various university research problems, industry issues, as well as education and community problems.
-Through close partnerships with more than 90 external organizations, CIVS’s projects have provided substantial educational and economic impacts, resulting in more than $38 million dollars for companies.
+CIVS is a multidisciplinary center that combines advanced simulation techniques with 3D visualization and virtual reality technologies.
+CIVS has been globally recognized for its integrated and application-driven approaches through state-of-the-art simulation and virtual reality visualization technologies for providing innovative solutions to solve various university research problems, industry issues, as well as education and community problems.
+Through close partnerships with more than 110 external organizations, CIVS’s projects have provided substantial educational and economic impacts, resulting in more than $40 million dollars in savings for companies.

-CIVS is continuing the development and implementation of cutting edge simulations, computer graphics, advanced visualization, and computing technology to serve faculty, staff, and students of Purdue Northwest University – Calumet Campus, as well as industry and the community.
+CIVS is continuing the development and implementation of cutting-edge simulations, computer graphics, advanced visualization, and computing technology to serve faculty, staff, and students of Purdue University Northwest, as well as industry and the community.

 - CIVS Facts and Impacts